FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 MT: What is the best thing about your job?

 SF: The best thing about my job is that I’m helping women.
 I can understand the anxiety that they’re going through and I can help them through a very anxiety provoking time.
-And it’s very rewarding knowing that although there can be times of stress and the exam itself is a little uncomfortable the vast majority of patients do extremely well.
+And it’s very rewarding knowing that although there can be times of stress and the exam itself is a little uncomfortable, the vast majority of patients do extremely well.

 MT: What is the worst thing about your job?